jsx-eslint/eslint-plugin-react/docs/rules/no-render-return-undefined.md

 <!-- end auto-generated rule header -->

-> Starting in React 18, components may render undefined, and React will render nothing to the DOM instead of throwing an error.
+> Starting in React 18, components may render `undefined`, and React will render nothing to the DOM instead of throwing an error.
 However, accidentally rendering nothing in a component could still cause surprises.
 This rule will warn if the `return` statement in a React Component returns `undefined`.

 ## Rule Details